Drafting a Trust for Minor Children

 • The rest at age 35

+The trustee can also authorize the use of trust funds for specific purposes, such as education, medical necessities, or real estate.
 Staggered distributions are popular among parents who want to give their children time to mature financially and avoid the risk of mismanaging a large sum all at once.
+A staggered distribution can also reduce the amount that is taxed.
+This approach ensures that your child will benefit from their inheritance gradually rather than overwhelming them.

 What Happens in the Meantime?